 As a result of the passage of the Highlands Act, the future of land use planning has significantly changed for both municipalities and counties in the Highlands Region.
-The New Jersey Supreme Court, in upholding the constitutionality of the Highlands Act in OFP.
+The New Jersey Supreme Court, in upholding the constitutionality of the Highlands Act in OFP, LLC v.

-LLC v.
 State, 197 N.J.
 418 (2008), affirmed the Appellate Division's decision, which emphasized the broad scope of the Highlands Act to protect the natural and agricultural resources of the Highlands through a coordinated system of regional land use controls.
 The Highlands Act creates a system in which a regional plan is designed to be implemented primarily through local government units.
-The net effect is that the statutory authority of local government units in the Highlands Region, inclusive of that provided under the Municipal Land Use Law (MLUL), is not preempted by the Highlands Act, but rather is supplemented through the passage of the Highlands Act and the adoption of the Highlands Regional Master Plan.
+The net effect is that the statutory authority of local government units in the Highlands Act, but rather is supplemented through the passage of the Highlands Act and the adoption of the Highlands Regional Master Plan.
 The Highlands Act provides, through the conformance of municipal master plans and ordinances with the Highlands RMP, authorities for municipal regulation that are in addition to those of the MLUL.